Damaris Cudworth Masham: Education

-Although her early life has left no record of formal schooling, the unusual collegiate context of her family environment (and her acquaintance with her father's Platonist circle) gave her advantages and insights in an age when higher education was not normally accessible to women.
+Although Masham's early life has left no record of formal schooling, the unusual collegiate context of her family environment (and her acquaintance with her father's Platonist circle) gave her advantages and insights in an age when higher education was not normally accessible to women.
 The claims that she was taught by her father, or owed the development of her thought especially to John Norris (an early associate with whom she came to differ), are to some extent superfluous: she was an intelligent young woman in a brilliant household of academics embedded in the collegiate life.
 Damaris herself emphasized the importance of the maternal influence on a child's education.

-Her early letters to John Locke show her experienced in philosophical discourse, capable in discussion of her father's Platonist views and having knowledge of many Platonist works.
+As a young woman, Masham began a correspondence with John Locke.
+Her early letters show that she was experienced in philosophical discourse, capable in discussion of her father's Platonist views and having knowledge of many Platonist works.
 By 1682, she was well-read in contemporary philosophy.
 This was despite a certain weakness of eyesight which affected her ability to read as copiously as she wished.
 There is no medical record for this: John Norris referred to her 'blindness' in his Reflections upon the Conduct of Human Life (1690), but this was a statement which she, herself, contradicted and corrected him upon.
 John Locke also referred to her sight in correspondence with Philip van Limborch.
 Her scholarly calling, itself unusual for a woman in her time, was achieved in spite of this weakness.